The Muscovy duck is very different from other ducks.

 The Muscovy is a big duck.

-Boys can be around 30 inches in length and the girls are usually about half that length.
+Males can be around 30 inches in length, and the females are usually about half that length.

-A wild Muscovy is mostly iridescent black feathered with white wing patches.
-Whereas the domestic variety can be a variety of colors from black through to an all-white appearance.
+A wild Muscovy is mostly iridescent black with white wing patches.
+The domestic variety can be a variety of colors from black through to an all-white appearance.

 Their head has a long sloping bill which has a red or black knob at the base.
 The bill itself can be pink, black, yellow or a combination of some or all colors.